-I have designed a buck converter using TL494 as an example.
-Input to buck conveter is 25 volt and output is in the range of 7 to 19 volts.
-User can change the output voltage with the help of variable resistor shown in circuit diagram below.
-TIP127 is used a switching device.
+We have designed a buck converter using TL494 as an example.
+Input to buck converter is 25 volt and output is in the range of 7 to 19 volts.
+Users can change the output voltage with the help of the variable resistor shown in the circuit diagram below.
+TIP127 is used as a switching device.

 For detailed working of buck converter check the video simulation.
-In this video I have explained the working of buck converter design using this pulse width modulation controller circuit.
-I have used variable resistor to control duty cycle of pulse width.
-Another variable resistor is used to control current.
-Input voltage is 25 volt and output voltage is in the range of 5 volt to 19 volt.
-When duty cycle is maximum output voltage will be 19 volt and when duty cycle is minimum, output voltage will be 5 volt.
-Voltage divider circuit is used for feedback voltage measurement and shunt resistor is used for feedback current measurement.
+In this video, I have explained the working of buck converter design using this pulse width modulation controller circuit.
+I have used a variable resistor to control the duty cycle of the pulse width.
+Another variable resistor is used to control the current.
+Input voltage is 25 volt and the output voltage is in the range of 5 volts to 19 volts.
+When the duty cycle is maximum output voltage will be 19 volts and when the duty cycle is minimum, the output voltage will be 5 volts.
+The voltage divider circuit is used for feedback voltage measurement and a shunt resistor is used for feedback current measurement.